 ATTENDING STUDENTS will be engaged in an active way in the learning experience, through weekly readings and in-class discussion.
+There will be an intermediate exam.
 In addition, they will have to write a research paper.
 Attendance is compulsory.
 There is an allowance of three non-attendances for REL students and four for GPS students.

 Exam for ATTENDING STUDENTS:

 Intermediate written examination: 25% Research paper: 60% Active participation/presentation: 15%